waylad/create-ipfs-dapp/packages/create-react-app/README.md

-# create-react-app
+# create-ipfs-dapp

-This package includes the global command for [Create React App](https://github.com/facebook/create-react-app).<br>
+This package includes the global command for [Create React App](https://github.com/waylad/create-ipfs-dapp).<br>
 Please refer to its documentation:

-- [Getting Started](https://facebook.github.io/create-react-app/docs/getting-started) – How to create a new app.
+- [Getting Started](https://facebook.github.io/create-ipfs-dapp/docs/getting-started) – How to create a new app.
-- [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.
+- [User Guide](https://facebook.github.io/create-ipfs-dapp/) – How to develop apps bootstrapped with Create React App.